peaceshadow07/HTML-Basics/README.md

 # HTML-CSS-Basics
-Repo containing codes for basic concepts of HTML
+Repo containing codes for basic concepts of HTML & CSS